Romano-Mancini/LearningAssemblyMIPS/04_TriangleSquarePrinter/README.md

 ## Overview

-This repository contains a MIPS Assembly program that prints a right-angled isosceles triangle and a square, both with sides of length 8, using asterisks (`*`).
+This folder contains a MIPS Assembly program that prints a right-angled isosceles triangle and a square, both with sides of length 8, using asterisks (`*`).
 The program is designed to be run in the QTSpim simulator.

 ## Program Description